How CSSC handles personal information

-Personal information collected from you in connection with our services includes the following and which are set out in more detail above:
+Personal data collected from you in connection with our services includes the following and which are set out in more detail above:

-Personal information also includes special categories of personal data, such as, health information, which we may collect in connection with any trips or events you choose to attend for health and safety purposes.
+Personal data also includes special categories of personal data, such as, health information, which we may collect in connection with any trips or events you choose to attend for health and safety purposes.

-The purposes for which we use personal information
+The purposes for which we use personal data.

-We will only use your personal information for the purposes that you would reasonably anticipate or that we state when we collect it and, where necessary, for which you have given us your consent, as set out in the table below.
+We will only use your personal data for the purposes that you would reasonably expect or that we state when we collect it and, where necessary, for which you have given us your consent.

 In the course of our Services, we will analyse your information to build individual profiles.
 These profiles will be used to predict future interests and to offer a more bespoke service based on what you have previously taken part in.
 The aim is to provide you with offers that are relevant and interesting for you.
 The profiling is based on your participation in our scheme.
 This includes the communication of events, services and activities, and any interaction with it.
 You have the opportunity to opt-out of this at any time and depersonalise your service.
 To opt out, please update your cookie preferences, visit My Account, call 01494 888 444 or email send email.